slerpyyy/crispy/README.md

 exec(c)
 ```

-Note, that the packer ended up increasing the size of the script, as the input file given in this example was already very small.
+*Note*: That the packer ended up increasing the size of the script, as the input file given in this example was already very small.
 Because the packer comes with some overhead, it is only effective really effective, when compressing files in the range of a few kilobytes.

 ## Extra Credit